-- Streamlines the purchase order process and supports optimisation for related business processes.
+- Streamlines the purchase order process and supports optimization for related business processes.

 - Connects all your data, including transaction information, communications, and financial reporting, analytics, and planning.
 Purchase order numbers are automatically triple-checked against invoices and shipping documents to simplify and speed up the procure-to-pay (p2p) process while reducing duplicate orders and fraud of all kinds.

-- Integrates with your accounting software, customer resource management (CRM) and ERP systems as needed (or provides a starting point for full digital conversion and integration of those systems from older analogue solutions).
+- Integrates with your accounting software, customer resource management (CRM) and ERP systems as needed (or provides a starting point for full digital conversion and integration of those systems from older analog solutions).